SahilTikale/quads/docs/hil-interface-forQUADS.md

 * Copy the client library from [HIL client library code](https://github.com/CCI-MOC/hil/tree/master/hil/client) to the [QUADS library location](../lib/)

-* The [initialization script](#initialize_hil) fetches HIL specific parameters from configuration file of QUADSdoes the necessary setup that is required to communicate with the HIL server.
+* The [initialization script](../bin/#initialize_hil) fetches HIL specific parameters from configuration file of QUADS and does the necessary setup that is required to communicate with the HIL server.